fluffyikira/peek-a-mon/README.md

 # peek-a-mon <br>
-damn bro, some guy from the pokemon company really just took my extension down on ground of copyright infringement?? <br>
+damn bro, some guy from the pokemon company really just took my extension down on grounds of copyright infringement?? <br>
 that's just disappointing :// <br>
 i guess i need to find a workaround and release a peekamon v2 now <br>
 ### Pokemon.
 Except it's one at a time.
 So you PEEK a MON. <br>